-Bug ID Description Exists in N/A No fault will be raised if the IP/MAC Ckt endpoint prefix configured is outside of the bridge domain subnet range.
-This is because a user can configure bridge domain subnet and IP/MAC Ckt endpoint in any order and so this is not error condition.
-If the final configuration is such that a configured IP/MAC Ckt endpoint prefix is outside all bridge domain subnets, the configuration has no impact and is not an error condition.
-16.0(7e) and later N/A Dynamic deployment of contracts based on instrlmmedcy set to onDemand/lazy not supported; only immediate mode is supported.
-16.0(7e) and later N/A When a server and load balancer are on the same endpoint group, make sure that the Server does not generate ARP/GARP/ND request/response/solicits.
+Bug ID Description Exists in N/A When a server and load balancer are on the same endpoint group, make sure that the Server does not generate ARP/GARP/ND request/response/solicits.
 This will lead to learning of LB virtual IP (VIP) towards the Server and defeat the purpose of DSR support.
-16.0(7e) and later N/A Direct server return is not supported for shared services.
+16.1(1f) and later N/A Direct server return is not supported for shared services.
 Direct server return endpoints cannot be spread around different virtual routing and forwarding (VRF) contexts.
-16.0(7e) and later N/A Configurations for a virtual IP address can only be /32 or /128 prefix.
-16.0(7e) and later N/A Client to virtual IP address (load balancer) traffic always will go through proxy-spine because fabric data-path learning of a virtual IP address does not occur.
-16.0(7e) and later N/A GARP learning of a virtual IP address must be explicitly enabled.
+16.1(1f) and later N/A Configurations for a virtual IP address can only be /32 or /128 prefix.
+16.1(1f) and later N/A Client to virtual IP address (load balancer) traffic always will go through proxy-spine because fabric data-path learning of a virtual IP address does not occur.
+16.1(1f) and later N/A GARP learning of a virtual IP address must be explicitly enabled.
 A load balancer can send GARP when it switches over from active-to-standby (MAC changes).
-16.0(7e) and later N/A Learning through GARP will work only in ARP Flood Mode.
-16.0(7e) and later
+16.1(1f) and later N/A Learning through GARP will work only in ARP Flood Mode.
+16.1(1f) and later